 MIDDLE AND HIGH ELEVATION BIRDS, MANY REGIONAL ENDEMICS, FRUIT AND HUMMINGBIRD FEEDERS.

 Learn about the Poas/Cinchona itinerary with a checklist for the area including abundance of birds based on several years of observations:

 Tour prices vary by site and itinerary.
 To learn more, please contact me at [email protected]

-Please visit my Flickr photostream to view images of Costa Rican birds you might see.
+Please also visit my Flickr photostream to view images of Costa Rica birds you might see.